Japanese Cultural History 1600 to 1945: Power, Belief, Creativity

 - Tokugawa power,

 - the modern imperial institution,

 - democratic movements

 - and ultra right wing movements.

-- students will acquire basic understanding of issues in political, social, intellectual, literary and religious history.
+- Students will acquire familiarity with issues in the political, social, intellectual, literary and religious history of Japan.

-Scope and syllabusAspects of Japanese culture 2 is structured broadly chronologically, focussing on key themes in different periods: Tokugawa power; women in early Japan; Tokugawa literature, Tokugawa religion; Tokugawa Japan in East Asia; the collapse of the Tokugawa; Meiji restoration; Meiji society; Meiji religion; Meiji literature; imperialism; people's rights; Taisho culture; Japan at war; the US occupation.
+This module is structured broadly chronologically, focussing on key themes in different periods: Tokugawa power; women in early Japan; Tokugawa literature, Tokugawa religion; the collapse of the Tokugawa; Meiji restoration; Meiji society; Meiji religion; Meiji literature; imperialism; people's rights; Taisho culture; Japan at war.

-- Reischauer and Craig, Japan: tradition and transformation
+- Reischauer and Craig, Japan: Tradition and Transformation (Tuttle, 1978)